GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 ## Contact
-If you have questions or suggestions, feel free to open an issue in this repository or reach out directly (geos-eudr@thuenen.de).
+If you have questions or suggestions, feel free to open an issue in this repository or reach out directly to: (geos-eudr@thuenen.de).